wwoods/job_stream/sphinx/_build/html/_sources/main.txt

 .. note:: The experiment with ``param == 1.`` required many more trials because
         10% of 1 is smaller than 10% of 10 or 5.5.
 However,
         :meth:`job_stream.baked.sweep` allows the stopping criteria tolerances
+        to be changed, as well as a hard limit set on the number of trials;
-        to be changed; see the documentation.
+        see the documentation for more information.

 Features